 - Resistance from piping jarring against an object

 How long your system has been running and the area of the leak play a role in whether you should repair or replace your AC system.

 Dusty evaporator coil—Throughout the seasons, the evaporator coil becomes dirty and causes issues resembling a dusty filter.
 You’ll gradually receive lower airflow until your unit freezes or stops cooling.
 You’ll need to contact Service Experts Heating & Air Conditioning to repair the problem.

 Defective blower motor or relay—A blower motor going at an incorrect speed or not turning on at all can create freezing.
 It can also be intermittent, running at top speed and slowing down after it gets too hot.
 Or a relay might cause it to start one time and not the subsequent time.
 In either case, you will need to call Service Experts Heating & Air Conditioning to repair the trouble.

-Booking annual AC maintenance or heat pump maintenance may help you skip this malfunction.
+Booking annual AC maintenance may help you skip this malfunction.
 Our technicians will meticulously check and clean your unit, which frequently allows us to notice small issues before they turn into large issues.